 I’ve never had a report rejected or returned.
 And now companies actually call me to see if I am interested in certain shops.
 It pays to submit great reports.

-How much will I get paid?
-And How?
+How much will I get paid as a Mystery Shopper?

 How many Mystery Shopping jobs are available?